 I Don’t Recommend This, But…

-Some tech-savvy people (and secretly, some Apple Geniuses) have had success extracting debris from iPhone headphone jacks by disassembling the iPhone and poking the debris out from the underneath of the headphone jack. iFixit.com has excellent teardown guides of iPhones if you’d like to try, but I don’t recommend you do.
+Some tech-savvy people (and secretly, some Apple Geniuses) have had success extracting debris from iPhone headphone jacks by disassembling the iPhone and poking the debris out from the underneath of the headphone jack.
+There are some excellent teardown guides of iPhones if you’d like to try, but I don’t recommend you do.

 I’ve Tried Everything And My iPhone Is Still Stuck On Headphone Mode!

 If your iPhone still isn’t working after you’ve tried everything above, there’s a good chance your iPhone needs to be repaired.
-Usually, headphone jacks on iPhones will stop working for one of two reasons:
+Usually, the headphone jack or the Lightning port on an iPhone will stop working for one of two reasons:

 A very common reason for iPhones getting stuck in headphones mode is water damage, and a lot of the time people don’t know how it could have happened.
 Here’s how the conversation went: I’d ask, “Are you an athlete?”, and they would say yes.
 I’d ask, “Do you listen to music when you run or work out?”, and they’d say yes again.
 Can you guess what happened?

 A lot of the time, this is problem is caused when sweat runs down the cord of an athlete’s headphones.
-At some point, a small amount of sweat gets inside the headphone jack and causes their iPhone to get stuck in headphone mode.
+At some point, a small amount of sweat gets inside the headphone jack or Lightning port and causes their iPhone to get stuck in headphone mode.

-Other types of water damage can cause this problem too – it doesn’t take much.
-The headphone jack is one of the only openings on the outside of the iPhone, and that makes it particularly susceptible to water damage.
-Even if the rest of an iPhone works perfectly after it gets wet, the headphone jack may not.
+Other types of water damage can cause this problem too — it doesn’t take much.
+The headphone jack on older iPhones and the Lightning port on newer iPhones are two of the only openings on the outside of the iPhone, and that makes them particularly susceptible to water damage.
+Even if the rest of an iPhone works perfectly after it gets wet, the headphone jack or Lightning port may not.

 If your iPhone is smashed into 1000 pieces, you probably know what’s wrong.
-If it’s still in one piece, there is another very common reason why iPhones get stuck on headphone mode: The headphone jack gets pulled away from the logic board.
+If it’s still in one piece, there is another very common reason why iPhones get stuck on headphone mode: The headphone jack or Lightning port gets pulled away from the logic board.

 “Wait a second.
 I keep my iPhone in great shape.”